RohithSachdeva/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+1a.
+JWT's allow the authentication status to be verified on every subsequent HTTP request.
+JWTs are cryptographically signed, typically using a secret with the HMACSHA-256 algorithm.
+Token based authentication will store locally on the browser so there is no need for a dedicated server to store your sessions (less cost/maintenance for companies).

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+2a.
+Hashes them with a complicated algorithm that causes the password to usually become something EXTREMELY different when stored in a database.

 3. How are unit tests different from integration and end-to-end testing.

+3a.
+Unit tests isolate small units of software.
+These are usually simple and fast to execute.
+End to end test usually test data access and have to perform operations/run queries.
+These are typically larger and run slower.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+4a.
+Test driven development is the approach to development where you write/formulate tests before writing code...
+This helps you approach how to write the code more logically.
+You write a test .. confirm it fails.. write code to pass the test... keep refactoring as you create more complicated tests/codes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.